2 Sophia University Junior College Division

 2-1-4 Students on leave of absence and withdrawals

-The number of students having left school or being absent from school varies from year to year and is changing at about 40 on the whole.
 In AY2013, IR activities were launched to identify various issues connected with withdrawal and absence from school, and efforts, such as improvements to curriculums and classes and a support system, have been enhanced for their reduction.
 In addition, learning at our college is explained closely at “open campus” or the like to prevent a mismatch after entrance into the college.
-Since AY2018, there have been more students who are absent from school for positive reasons of studying abroad, taking advantage of reduced college fees during absence from school, but there have been no students who are absent from school for reasons of studying abroad since AY2020 owing to the spread of COVID-19.
+It has been decided to assign two sub-advisor faculty members to each student from AY2024 in addition to the existing Advisor system.
+Meetings are convened for students with unsatisfactory grades.
+The advisor faculty, guarantor and the student attend for thorough follow up.

 2-1-5 Number of courses offered

-In AY2012, the Sophia University Non-matriculated Student Program was introduced, allowing Junior College Division students to enroll in some courses offered at Sophia University, in addition to those offered at the Division.
-Hence, students now enjoy increasingly wider course options.
+The semester system was introduced in AY2005 and the number of courses offered has not largely changed since.
+In AY2012, the Sophia University Non-matriculated Student Program was introduced, allowing Junior College Division students to enroll in some courses offered at Sophia University, in addition to those offered at the Division, and students therefore enjoy increasingly wider course options now.

 2-1-6 Sophia Community College : number of courses offered and student enrollment